infoscout/django-cache-utils/README.md

 Note given the line-number is included in the cache key, simple tweaks to a module not releveant to the @cached function will create a new cache key (and thus upon release old cached items will not get hit).

-In these instances, it's recommended to provide a `key` argument to the @cached decorate.
+In these instances, it's recommended to provide an explicit `key` kwarg argument to the `@cached` decorator.

     @cached(60, key='foo')
     def foo(a1):